Stop Scrolling. Start Doing

 You found a place.
 It looked fine.
 Then you made the mistake of "checking the reviews."

-Forty-five minutes later, you’re reading a 300-word manifesto from "Brenda67" regarding the thread count of the napkins and the "aggressive" dimming of the lights.
+Forty-five minutes later, you’re reading a 300-word manifesto from "Brenda67" regarding the thread count of the napkins at a bistro in Brooklyn or the "aggressive" dimming of the lights in Central London.
 You’ve scrolled through fifty photos of lukewarm pasta taken on a 2014 iPhone.
 You aren't hungry anymore; you’re just a data analyst for a $15 dinner.

 The Researcher expects perfection because they "put in the work."
 Anything less than a flawless 10/10 feels like a personal failure.